neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/challenges-html-and-the-web.md

 # Challenges: HTML and the Web

-## Active Learning

-Welcome to this active learning session focused on exploring HTML and the Web in a self-directed way.
-As a developer, one of the most valuable skills is the ability to teach yourself effectively, so let's take some more steps in that direction.

-> The active learning process involves the following steps:

-1. Read and Understand the Document: Begin by carefully reading the document and familiarizing yourself with its contents.

-1. Analyze the Examples: As you progress through the document, take your time to break down and comprehend the various examples provided.
-They appear as you keep scrolling down the page.

-1. Collect Your Questions: As you read the document, you may have questions or uncertainties.
-Write them down in a text file or on a piece of paper.
-We will dedicate time to address them during the recap session.

-> ❗️ Start your active learning journey by clicking [here](https://web-active-learning.vercel.app/documents/html-and-the-web).
+## Your Self-Guided HTML and Web Exploration

+ While your coach delivered this session, we want to empower you to start building a crucial skill for any developer: **self-directed learning**.
+This session is designed to gently introduce you to the power of active learning, helping you discover HTML and the Web at your own pace.

+Think of this as a guided journey where you'll learn **how to learn effectively**.
+As you go through the material, you'll be practicing the steps of active learning, which will be incredibly valuable throughout your studies and career.

+Here's how to make the most of this session:

+1. **Read and Understand:** Take your time to carefully read through the document.
+Don't rush!

+2. **Analyze Examples:** As you scroll, you'll find various examples.
+Pause, break them down, and make sure you understand how they work.
+This is key to grasping the concepts.

+3. **Note Your Questions:** Keep a text file or a piece of paper handy.
+As questions come up, write them down.
+We'll have a dedicated recap session to discuss them together.

+Ready to begin your active learning journey?
+Click [here](https://web-active-learning.vercel.app/documents/html-and-the-web) to dive in!

 ## Folder Structure